noahehall/theBookOfNoah/linux/docker/docker_new.md

     --net host

 ```

+## resources
+  - containers provide isolated process context, not 100% system virtualization
+  - Container isolation
+    - PID namespace
+      - the set of possible numbers that identify each process
+      - process identifiers
+      - process capabilities
+      - each namespace is isolated, thus PIDs are scoped to namespaces
+      - every running program (i.e. process) on a linux machine has a unique process identifier
+      -
+    - UTS namespace
+      - host and domain name
+    - MNT namespace
+      - file system access and structure
+      - the linux kernel provides a namespace for the MNT system
+      - when docker creates a container
+        - the new container will have its own MNT namespace and a new mount point will be created for the container to the image
+    - IPC namespace
+      - process communication over shared memory
+    - NET namespace
+      - network access and structure
+    - USR namespace
+      - user names and identifiers
+    - chroot()
+      - controls the location of the file system root
+      - used to make the root of the image file system the root in the containers context
+    - cgroups
+      - resource protection
+  - resource allowances
+    -

 ## registries and indexes
   - a set of infrastructure components that simplify distributing docker images
   - indexes